khinsen/MMTK/Doc/mmtk.rst

 itself.
 The following lines create the atoms in the group and assign them to variables.
 These variables become attributes of whatever object uses this group; their names can be anything that is a legal Python name.
-The list of bonds, however, must be assigned to the variable "bonds".
+The list of bonds, however, must be assigned to the name ``bonds``.
 The bond list is used by force fields and for visualization.

-The variable "pdbmap" is used for reading and writing PDB files.
+The name ``pdbmap`` is used for reading and writing PDB files.
 Its value must be a list of tuples, where each tuple defines one PDB residue.
 The first element of the tuple is the residue name, which is used only for output.
 The second element is a dictionary that maps PDB atom names to the actual atoms.
-The pdbmap entry of any object can be overridden by an entry in a higher-level object.
+The ``pdbmap`` entry of any object can be overridden by an entry in a higher-level object.
 Therefore the entry for a group is only used for atoms that do not occur in the entry for a molecule that contains this group.

 The remaining lines in the definition file contain information specific to force fields, in this case the Amber force field.
-The dictionary "amber_atom_type" defines the atom type for each atom; the dictionary "amber_charge" defines the partial charges.
-As for pdbmap entries, these definitions can be overridden by higher-level definitions.
+The dictionary ``amber_atom_type`` defines the atom type for each atom;
+the dictionary ``amber_charge`` defines the partial charges.
+As for ``pdbmap`` entries, these definitions can be overridden by higher-level definitions.

 Molecule definitions
 ====================